The ‘silent killer’ that affects one million people in Ireland

 The Irish Heart Foundation provided “a fantastic service”Read more: Athlone Institute of Technology

-The launch of the Mobile Health Unit has been made possible thanks to the staff of Bank of Ireland, who are generously undertaking a range of employee-led fundraising initiatives to support the operation of the Mobile Health Unit.
+The Mobile Health Unit FREE national blood pressure check service has been made possible thanks to EUROSPAR Supermarket our new sponsor, who are generously supporting the operation of the Mobile Health Unit.

 Corporate partner Medtronic also supported this initiative by providing the initial purchase cost of the vehicle.

-Thank you to ‘Best Car Park’ for providing year long free parking for our Mobile Health Unit.
+Thank you to ‘Best Car Park’ for providing yearlong free parking for our Mobile Health Unit along with SPORTSCO who also assist with this.

 Heart & Stroke Conditions Explained A to Z – take a moment to read our articles that cover the symptoms, diagnosis, prevention and treatment of the most common heart conditions.